 The provision of workplace pensions and wider employee benefits has been an ever-evolving market.

-Insurance, pensions and investment used to be relatively separate lines of business in the institutional space, however these have streamlined with the increasing desire to rid corporates of their pensions burden whilst ensuring value, cover and security for the individual.
-The institutional market has been focused on economies of scale which has created ever greater collaboration and consolidation, bringing insurance, pensions and investment into the same space.
-This ultimately relies on investment and a rush to secure assets.
+Insurance, pensions and investment used to be relatively separate lines of business in the institutional space however with the increasing desire to rid corporates of their pensions burden whilst ensuring value, cover and security for the individual.
+The institutional market has been focused on economies of scale which has created ever greater collaboration and consolidation, bringing Insurance, Pensions and Investment into the same space.
+This ultimately all relies on the investment and a rush to secure assets.

-This has created a mass of activity in the creation of disruptor businesses such as the consolidators and an increasing emphasis on real asset management solutions - both insured solutions for pensions schemes and pooling for insurance capital.
-With £30Bn - £60Bn estimates for pension transfer business forecast annually and the large sums being traded in insurance back books, this is a huge area of deal making and is creating demand for those individuals that run capital, find the assets, create the solutions, price the deals and those who can insure them.
+This has created a mass of activity in the creation of disruptor businesses such as the consolidators and an increasing emphasis on real asset management solutions both insured solutions for pensions schemes and pooling for Insurance capital.
+With £30Bn - £60Bn estimates for pension transfer business forecasted annually and the large sums being traded in Insurance Back Books this is a huge area of deal making and is creating demand for those individuals that run capital, find the assets, create the solutions, price the deals and those who can Insure them.

 Workplace pensions particularly have developed at pace over the last five years.

-We are also seeing the wider employee benefits market developing in terms of products and solutions offered.
-No longer is it simply group risk and healthcare packages as standard, but real focus is being put on employee wellbeing from a financial and mental health perspective.
-With this we are seeing an increase in flexible working options, employee assistance programmes, and mental health, financial and retirement support being offered as part of the overall benefits package.
+We are also seeing the wider Employee Benefits market developing in terms of products and solutions offered, no longer is it simply Group Risk and Health Care packages as standard, but real focus is being put on employee wellbeing from a financial and mental health perspective.
+With this we are seeing an increase in flexible working options, employee assistance programmes, providing mental health, financial and retirement support being offered as part of the overall benefits package.